johnbintz/penchant/README.md

 <% end %>
 ```

-Use `script/gemfile local` to get at the local ones, and `script/gemfile remote` (or anything, really) to get at the remote ones.
+Use `script/gemfile local` to get at the local ones, and `script/gemfile remote` to get at the remote ones.
 It then runs `bundle install`.

 You can also run `penchant gemfile ENV`.